albassort/Mario-Kart-Stream-Analyzer/README.md

 Because of this method, the quality of the output is based entirely upon the reference images.
 If you wish to expand upon this reference, its best to extract the frames from the ``video.avi`` outputed from compilation; however you can can process any image the same way with the ``process` function in streamget.py

+# what is stats.py?

+stats.py is the builtin data-explorer!
+It helps you get a general idea of the data collected.

 # How do i run it?
 `streamget.sh, todo.py, stats.py id.py`

 MKSA currently supports youtube and Twitch

 # from a youtube video:
 Be sure that your video is available in 360p30!

 ``python streamget.py youtubevideo``

 It really is that simple.
 It will download it and it will automatically watch and write its output. check archive/youtubechannel/update for the output.

 # from a live twitch stream
 ``./streamget.sh https://twitch.tv/yourfavoritetwitchstreamer``

 Same as stated above, be sure that a 360p30 stream is avalible

 # Why am i getting no output?
 Currently MKSA is not a very dynamic thing.
 This could be done at another time, if i decide to continue working on it.

 You must be sure that the center and lower end of the stream is not obstructed with a hud of any kid

-folder is appended to todo.txt for later 'compilation'.

 # What does the future hold for MKSA?
 Not much.
 Maybe a Nim-recode if I ever feel the need to continue this.